Coronavirus And Utah: What You Need To Know

-Vaccines from Pfizer and Moderna have been approved for emergency use by the Federal Drug Administration.
-Clinical trials found each to be close to 95% effective at preventing patients from developing COVID-19 symptoms after two doses, given 21 and 28 days apart, respectively.
+Vaccines from Pfizer, Moderna and Johnson & Johnson have been approved for emergency use by the Federal Drug Administration.
+Clinical trials found the Pfizer and Moderna vaccines to be close to 95% effective at preventing patients from developing COVID-19 symptoms after two doses, given 21 and 28 days apart, respectively.

-There are short term side effects expected with each vaccine — things like fatigue and pain where the shot was given — some of which have reportedly been pretty severe in some patients.
+There are short-term side effects expected with each vaccine — things like fatigue, pain where the shot was given or a low fever — some of which have reportedly been pretty severe in some patients.
 But infectious disease specialist Dr. Joel Trachtenberg said those are normal reactions and signs the body is priming itself to protect from the virus.

 Should You Take It?

 The Centers for Disease Control and Prevention recommends that everyone get the vaccine, even if they are at high risk for serious complications or have already had COVID-19.
 Preliminary studies show the vaccines are effective against the variants of the virus but more research is still being done.

 Dr. Anthony Fauci said that somewhere between 70-90% of the U.S. would need to get vaccinated in order to develop herd immunity when enough of the population is immune to a disease that those who are not are still protected.